 When you decide to use your bike for making a work or pleasure journey it is important to consider what route you will take.
 You can use a journey planner such as CycleStreets or use the Birmingham cycling and walking map.

 Read more about the Birmingham cycling and walking map.

 The Canal and River Trust welcomes all users and encourages you to respect the serenity of the local environment and each other.

 It is possible to purchase a tax deducted bike through your employer to enable you to cycle to work.

 Please click on the link for further information that can be found on the Department for Transport Cycle to Work scheme

 Make sure you wear clothing which is appropriate for cycling.
 You should be able to move freely without items covering your lights or getting caught in your bike's chain and wheels.
 It’s important to dress to be seen, so consider wearing:

-reflective clothing and/or accessories e.g. a belt or arm/ankle bands when it is dark
+- reflective clothing and/or accessories e.g. a belt or arm/ankle bands when it is dark.

-Travelling with your bike on the train
+Travelling by bike and train